bacalhau-project/bacalhau/docs/examples/data-engineering/simple-parallel-workloads/index.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/bacalhau-project/examples/blob/main/data-engineering/simple-parallel-workloads/index.ipynb)
 [![Open In Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/bacalhau-project/examples/HEAD?labpath=data-engineering%2Fsimple-parallel-workloads%2Findex.ipynb)

-Many data engineering workloads consist of parallel workloads in place of an execution on a large number of files.
-In this examplle, we will use the [Sharding](https://docs.bacalhau.org/getting-started/parallel-workloads) functionality in Bacalhau to run a video filter on a large number of video files.
+Many data engineering workloads consist of embarrassingly parallel workloads where you want to run a simple execution on a large number of files.
+In this notebook, we will use the [Sharding](https://docs.bacalhau.org/getting-started/parallel-workloads) functionality in Bacalhau to run a simple video filter on a large number of video files.

 > Although you would normally you would use your own container and script to make your workloads reproducible, in this example we will use a pre-built container and CLI arguments to allow you to make changes.
-You can find the container [on Docker hub](https://hub.docker.com/r/linuxserver/ffmpeg).
+You can find the container [on docker hub](https://hub.docker.com/r/linuxserver/ffmpeg).

 ## Submit the workload

-To submit a workload to Bacalhau, use the `bacalhau docker run` command.
+To submit a workload to Bacalhau you can use the `bacalhau docker run` command.
 This allows you to pass input data volume with a `-v CID:path` argument just like Docker, except the left-hand side of the argument is a [content identifier (CID)](https://github.com/multiformats/cid).
 This results in Bacalhau mounting a *data volume* inside the container.
 By default, Bacalhau mounts the input volume at the path `/inputs` inside the container.

 Bacalhau also mounts a data volume to store output data.
-By default, `bacalhau docker run` creates an output data volume mounted at `/outputs`.
+By default `bacalhau docker run` creates an output data volume mounted at `/outputs`.
 This is a convenient location to store the results of your job.
+See below for an example.

-To shard across files in the input directory, we need to pass three (optional) arguments to the command:
+And to shard across files in the input directory, we need to pass three (optional) arguments to the command:

 * `sharding-base-path` - the path to the directory you want to shard over
 * `sharding-glob-pattern` - the pattern to match files in the directory